Leighzer/Color-Crusher/README.md

 # Color-Crusher

-This is a game I made in about half of a day.
+This is a game I made in about half of a day in December of 2016.

 I wanted to make something simple, had fast controls/gave fast feed back, and was an all around complete albeit small game.